ShepleySound/reading-notes/code401/class-02.md

 2. Express the most popular ________.

 3. Express is “unopinionated.”
 What does that mean?
+"Unopinionated" is a way of describing tools and frameworks that are designed in such a way that there is no *single* "correct" way of doing things.
+By contrast, an opinionated framework is one that is designed with a certain way of performing tasks in mind.
+It will favor certain design patterns and using anything outside of those design patterns may come with unnecessary friction.
+By using an unopinionated framework, a developer is more free to use the design patterns that fit their personal problem set or workflow.

 4. What is a module and why is modularity useful to us as developers?